-3 hours cooperative education/work experience per week per credit Prerequisite(s): Consent of instructor.
+3 hours cooperative education/work experience per week per credit

 Comment: Letter grade only.
 HUM 295 (alpha) may not be audited.
 HUM 295 (alpha) may not be taken credit/no credit.

 HUM 295 (Alpha) is to provide students with methodological skills necessary to carry out independent, student designed scholarly research and inquiry, under the direction of and in collaboration with faculty, peer mentors, and community partnerships that promote students' own path of research in order to engage with and service their community.